An impartial platform for shared priorities

 How we are governed

-The Collective is hosted at the London School of Economics' Marshall Institute and convened by AchieveGood, which acts as its Secretariat.
-Strategic direction is shaped collectively by members, with an Advisory Board providing oversight, challenge and wider perspective.
+The Impact Economy Collective is convened by AchieveGood and hosted at the London School of Economics’ Marshall Institute.
+Strategic direction is shaped collectively by members, with an Advisory Board providing strategic challenge and wider perspective.